tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 ### Adventurer

+#### Animated Ribbons

+_Recharge 16+:_ These long scarlet ribbons animate to keep you safe.
+When you are helpless and an enemy tries to attack you, the ribbons pull you out of danger (for example, popping you free from an enemy about to perform a coup de grace).
+In addition, when you go a full day without becoming helpless, during the next adventuring day you gain a single use of an at-will or basic attack as a quick action as the ribbons use your weapon or spells for you.

+**Quirk:** Keeps pointless secrets.

+---

 #### Arcane Eyes

 This set of 12 glass eyes levitates around your head in a halo, and at your direction, some can float off to investigate nearby objects.
 You can see through the eyes, giving you 360° vision and excellent night vision (gain a +2 bonus to checks to avoid surprise).
 Twice per day outside of battle, you can send some eyes nearby to look around corners or into pits.